isarnassiri/scQCEA/index.md

 |:--:|
 | *Figure 2.
 The outline of scQCEA.
 See text for details* |

 Experimental workflow describes scRNA-seq transcriptome processing and sequencing platform.
 Data processing workflow presents an analysis pipeline to process data, including aligning reads, generating feature-barcode matrices, and other secondary analyses.
 Samples information and QC metrics provide tables of metadata and QC, listing a variety of metrics per application.
-Data analysis and quality control present projection of transcriptionally and functionally distinct clusters, highlighted by cell type group, including UMAP and t-SNE plots.
+Data analysis and quality control present projections of transcriptionally and functionally distinct clusters, highlighted by cell type group, including UMAP and t-SNE plots.
 Diagnostic plots provide technical features, including the distribution of non-duplicate reads with mapping quality per barcode.
 <br />
 By default, the HTML report will be written in the /Outputs directory named `CLICK_ME.html`.
 You can open `CLICK_ME.html` without using rStudio/R. In addition, you can find a zip file in the /Outputs directory which is particularly useful to share or store the QC reports.
 The content of the "Data processing Workflow" section is automatically adjusted based on the type of application (s) and the "Library Type" column in "samples.metadata" file.
 <br />